bojanpopic/developer.joomlatools.com/extensions/logman/plugins/joomlatools-framework.md

 ## Introduction

-Joomla components built on top of the [Nooku Framework](http://www.nooku.org) can also be easily integrated with LOGman.
+Joomla components built on top of the [Joomlatools Framework](/framework.html) can also be easily integrated with LOGman.

-For logging activities of Nooku powered components, we just need to wire activity loggers to the controllers performing the actions that we want to log.
+For logging activities of Joomlatools Framework powered components, we just need to wire activity loggers to the controllers performing the actions that we want to log.
 This may be achieved by using LOGman plugins.

 To better illustrate all this, let us work on a LOGman plugin for logging DOCman documents activities.